Anshika-at-git/Fake-News-Detector/README.md

 1. Language : Python
 2. Platform : Google Colab
 3. Libraries :
-              * pandas - For data collection and manipulation
-              * scikit-learn - For using machine learning models
-              * TfidfVectorizer - For conversion of text into numbers
-              * LogisticRegression - For classification
+              pandas - For data collection and manipulation, scikit-learn - For using machine learning models, TfidfVectorizer - For conversion of text into numbers, LogisticRegression - For classification

 Dataset